 We designed two experiments in which subjects were tested a number of times over an extended period.
 This allowed us to track performance as it evolved with repeated training.
-In experiment 1, we left delays of either 24 hours or one month between training sessions to allow for consolidation of learning.
-In experiment 2, subjects trained on 2 consecutive days followed by delays of 2 or 10 days prior to final testing.
-Results suggest that consolidated skills are modifiable but they are not entirely replaced by new learning.
+In experiment 1, we left delays of either 24 h or 1 mo between training sessions to allow for consolidation of learning.
+In experiment 2, subjects trained on two consecutive days followed by delays of 2 or 10 days prior to final testing.
+Results suggest that consolidated skills are modifiable, but they are not entirely replaced by new learning.
 Instead performance reflects a combination of prior learning that changes with time.